HenryJBorthwick/rust-mandelbrot-set-explorer/REPORT.md

 The canvas rendering system:

-1. Uses a direct pixel manipulation approach
+1. Uses a direct pixel manipulation strategy
 2. WebAssembly module writes to a shared memory buffer
 3. Buffer is converted to ImageData
 4. ImageData is drawn to canvas in a single operation